mz347247/eva/README.md

 ## **Evaluation Report**
-Three example evaluation reports corresponding to the three evaluation methods are under the folder `./results`.
+Three example evaluation reports corresponding to the three evaluation methods are shown under the folder `./example_results`.

 ### *summary statistics*
 Summary statistics of alphas and the actual return in the whole sample with a histogram plot.